Market research is divided into two parts:

 Learn how to calculate the market size for any product.
-Get a practical 30-minute introduction to market sizing and learn the fundamentals of market research with MaRS Market Intelligence.
+Get a practical 30-minute introduction to market sizing and learn the fundamentals of market research with this video from MaRS Market Intelligence.

 Companies may be competitors, potential customers, partners or an exit strategy.
 Search company profiles in the databases and directories below, or jump to information resources for Annual Reports and Regulatory Filings.

 About web accessibility.
 Tell us about a web accessibility problem.